 Chief financial officer

-Tenure: Appointed to the board 1 January 2012 Outside interests: Non-executive director and member of audit committee of L’Air Liquide Non-executive director and vice chair of audit committee of the Navy Board Vice chair of the 100 Group Committee Member of Trilateral Commission Visiting professor at Manchester University Great Britain Age Group triathlete Age: 56 Nationality: British
+Tenure: Appointed to the board 1 January 2012 Outside interests: Non-executive director and member of audit committee of L’Air Liquide Non-executive director and vice chair of audit committee of the Navy Board Chairman of The 100 Group Member of Trilateral Commission Visiting professor at Manchester University Great Britain Age Group triathlete Age: 56 Nationality: British

 Brian Gilvary was appointed chief financial officer on 1 January 2012.
 The role includes responsibility for finance, tax, treasury, mergers and acquisitions, investor relations, audit, global business services, information technology and procurement.
 He also has accountability for both integrated supply and trading, and the shipping division responsible for BP’s tanker fleet.

 Brian joined BP in 1986 after obtaining a PhD in mathematics from the University of Manchester.
 Following a broad range of roles in upstream, downstream and trading in Europe and the US, he became downstream’s commercial director from 2002 to 2005.
 From 2005 until 2009 he was chief executive of the integrated supply and trading function, BP’s commodity trading arm.
 In 2010 he was appointed deputy group chief financial officer with responsibility for the finance function.

 He was a director of TNK-BP over two periods, from 2003 to 2005 and from 2010 until the sale of the business and BP’s acquisition of Rosneft equity in 2013.
 He served on the HM Treasury Financial Management Review Board from 2014 to 2017.